How do we step into the work of repairing our world?

 [ network ]

-Too often in times of transition or ambiguity, leaders bypass the wisdom and solutions already present in their social networks.
+Too often in times of uncertainty, leaders bypass the wisdom and solutions already present in their networks.

-In our work together, one of my first questions will be: Who do you know and learn from?
-It is one of my deepest convictions that any change strategy — be it personal, organizational or systemic — must be supported by all who are impacted by your vision for change.
-And, if you are in the right conversations, they won’t all agree with you and will care enough to tell you why.
+In our work together, my first question will be: Who do you learn from?
+I believe any change—be it personal, organizational, or systemic—must be shaped by those it impacts.
+And, if you are in the right conversations, not everyone will agree with you—and will care enough to tell you why.

 Here are some of the leaders and networks that are a source of continual learning, inspiration and fellowship for me.